george24601/george24601.github.io/_posts/2018/2018-12-23-class-loading.md

 * Extension ClassLoader: load JAVA_HOME/libext and java.ext.dirs
 * Application ClassLoader: classpath in the normal sense.
 * User ClassLoader: inherits form Application ClassLoader
+* When do you need your own class loader??

 ### Parent delegation model for loadClass()